When it comes to suits, rules should be bent, but not broken by most people. There are many ways to look at the way history treats the trendsetters.

 - 3 Suits Rules You Need to Follow

-- 6 Bending the Rules?
+- 5 Bending the Rules?

-- 7 Final Words
+- 6 Final Words

 Fit Your Suit

 Many men will walk into a store and try out a suit on the rack without a problem.
-This isn’t a movie, so things will be a lot different!
-In real life, it might fit well off the rack, but it won’t fit great.
+This isn’t a movie so that things will be a lot different!
+In real life, it might fit well off-the-rack, but it won’t fit great.

+Tailors are used a lot for a reason, as their alterations are so precise that it’s as close to perfection as you can get.
 Consider a tailor when you have more than one suit to be altered, and there is a good chance you can get a deal.
-There’ a big difference between off-the-rack and a bespoke suit, which is a completely tailored suit, fit for your measurements.

 If you’d like to bring in the suit of a champion by spending good money on it, the only option is a professional tailor.
 Anything less would be a waste of money and could very well ruin a perfectly good suit.